The Black Bradman

 In an astonishing end to the rain-hit Cardiff Test, England beat Sri Lanka by an innings and 14 runs.
 On the first four days, during which Prasanna Jayawardene, Alastair Cook and Ian Bell made hundreds and Jonathan Trott his second double-century, a draw seemed the only possible result.
 Two overs into the final day - the start of which was delayed to 3pm - Andrew Strauss declared 96 runs ahead.
 Then in 24.4 overs Chris Tremlett and Graeme Swann triggered a collapse, helped by a panicky Sri Lankan line-up.
 England didn't even miss James Anderson, who was unable to bowl due to a side strain, as Tremlett and Swann took eight, leaving the final two wickets for Stuart Broad.
 This was Sri Lanka's first overseas tour since Muttiah Muralitharan had retired, and also their first since Tillakaratne Dilshan officially took over from Kumar Sangakkara.

-Sri Lanka fast bowler Dhammika Prasad, born today, started as a No. 3 batsman but when 17 had to switch when his school, De Mazenod College, could not find a suitable new-ball bowler.
+Sri Lanka fast bowler Dhammika Prasad, born today, started as a No. 3 batsman, but when 17 had to switch when his school, De Mazenod College, could not find a suitable new-ball bowler.
 The move seemed to suit him fine as he made it to the Under-19 World Cup, and won a scholarship to play in England.
 He debuted for Sri Lanka in an ODI in 2006, against Bangladesh in Chittagong, and was on a hat-trick in his first over.
 The highlight of his career came in June 2014, in Leeds, when he claimed a second-innings five-for to help Sri Lanka beat England by 100 runs and seal their first Test series win in the country.

 Sir Francis Lacey scored 323 not out for Hampshire against Norfolk in Southampton, the highest score in a Minor County match (Hampshire did not become a first-class county until 1895).

 The day England were asked to leave their own World Cup party.
 About 20 hours before the official World Cup song was released, England slid to a fatal 63-run defeat to India at Edgbaston.
-It was all thoroughly depressing, and England, who went out on run-rate, were left to clutch only at a number of ifs: if Zimbabwe hadn't beaten a South African side that had, up to then, been irresistible; if England themselves hadn't dawdled in completing comfortable victories over Zimbabwe and Kenya; if Javed Akhtar hadn't triggered Graham Thorpe with one of the worst lbw decisions in history...
+It was all thoroughly depressing, and England, who went out on run rate, were left to clutch only at a number of ifs: if Zimbabwe hadn't beaten a South African side that had, up to then, been irresistible; if England themselves hadn't dawdled in completing comfortable victories over Zimbabwe and Kenya; if Javed Akhtar hadn't triggered Graham Thorpe with one of the worst lbw decisions in history...

 On the same day, in the same competition, cricket lost a little bit of its innocence.
 Australia, and Steve Waugh in particular, staged a deliberate go-slow (12 runs in ten overs) at the conclusion of a comfortable six-wicket victory over West Indies at Old Trafford.
-It was designed to enable West Indies to get through at New Zealand's expense, on run-rate.
-If that happened - which ultimately it didn't - Australia would have taken two extra points to the Super Six stage, having beaten West Indies but lost to New Zealand.
+It was designed to enable West Indies to get through at New Zealand's expense, on run rate.
+If that happened - it ultimately didn't - Australia would have taken two extra points to the Super Six stage, having beaten West Indies but lost to New Zealand.
 A forgettable and depressing match was at least memorable for one thing: the ball of the tournament from Glenn McGrath, an absolute jaffa to bowl Brian Lara.

-Birth of the great Charlie Blythe, an artistic slow left-armer who used flight to lure batsmen to their doom.
+Birth of the great Colin Blythe, an artistic slow left-armer who used flight to lure batsmen to their doom.
 Despite suffering from epilepsy, he took 100 wickets in a season 14 times for Kent.
 His Test career got off to a slow start, but in his last ten appearances he took a Murali-esque 70 wickets at an average of 14, including 11 to beat the Australians at Edgbaston in 1909.
 He was killed in Belgium during the First World War.